uviclibraries/rstudio/tidyverse-data.md

 *If you have your own data, you may use that as well although it may not line up with the instructions in the activity.* <br>

-*Note:* Activities 3 and 4 draw from Kaggle’s [Manipulating Data with the Tidyverse](https://www.kaggle.com/code/rtatman/manipulating-data-with-the-tidyverse/notebook){:target=“\_blank”}.
+*Note:* The following activities were drawn from Kaggle’s [Manipulating Data with the Tidyverse](https://www.kaggle.com/code/rtatman/manipulating-data-with-the-tidyverse/notebook){:target=“\_blank”}.